See the Story Index for Wael Abdelgawad’s other stories.

 When I still did not cooperate, he reached down with his free hand and seized my wrist to yank it away from my pocket.
 I let my hand be pulled away, and the knife came with it.
 Even with my head still ringing, I had practiced drawing and opening the knife so many times that I could have done it in my grave.
 Undertaker, beware.

 I snapped the knife open and slashed at the arm holding the gun.
 The knife was razor sharp and I felt only a slight resistance as the blade scythed deeply through flesh and sinew.
 Sleepy cried out in shock and pain.
 The gun clattered to the ground and skittered out to the middle of the street.
-Sleepy fell to his knees, clutching the wounded arm tightly to his chest, moaning in pain and crying real tears.
+Sleepy fell to his knees, clutching his wounded arm tightly to his chest, moaning in pain and crying real tears.

 I was sorry to have to hurt the kid, but he’d held a gun to my head after all, and kicked me in the ribs to boot.
 The cut was bad but it was only his arm.
 He’d live.

 I rose to my feet.
 My head and ribs still ached, but I took that pain – and the accompanying fear – and fed it to my primal, savage self.
-I ate the pain, crushing it between my teeth and swallowing it whole.
-It turned into rage inside me.
+I ate the pain, crushing it between my teeth and swallowing it whole, and it turned into rage inside me.
 My posture steadied and my grip tightened on the knife.
 My eyes dilated and I was in another world.
 I was a soldier on a darkened battlefield, a warrior in the jungle, a wounded lion with a taste for blood.

 The tattooed leader and the gold-toothed punk with the crowbar stared in shock.

 “You Bulldogs like red?”
 I grinned and gestured to the blood spilling from Sleepy’s arm and running in a rivulet down to the gutter.
-“There’s some more red for you.”
+“There’s some red for you.”
 I licked my lips and let out a barking laugh.
-There’s a kind of insanity that comes over me in a fight, a mania that revels in the conflict and sees it as an opportunity to take every negative emotion in my gut, ball it up and release it like a grenade at this person who thinks – who imagines – that he is the predator and I am the prey, when in reality it is the other way around.
+There’s a kind of insanity that comes over me in dangerous situations, a mania that revels in the conflict and sees it as an opportunity to take every negative emotion in my gut, ball it up and release it like a grenade at this person who thinks – who imagines – that he is the predator and I am the prey, when in reality it is the other way around.

-The leader – I’ll call him Teardrop for his tattoos – cursed and reached for the pistol in his waistband.
+The leader – I’ll call him Teardrop for his facial tattoos – cursed and reached for the pistol in his waistband.

 I heard a slight sound behind me and knew in my gut that the crowbar was whistling toward the back of my head.
 I rolled away, came to my feet, and turned with my knife in front of me.